 - If you require help, SAP CX Services can be contacted.

-- The toolkit is a Code Template meant to give you guidance of how to execute the migration.
+- The toolkit is meant to provide guidance concerning how to execute the migration.
 Your CMT improvements will be highly appreciated by SAP!
-If you wish to contribute and share back with SAP your improvements, please do so by following the guidance in the self-contained documentation.
+If you wish to contribute and share your improvements, please do so by following the guidance in the GitHub repository.

 In case the source system's database differs from the target's database in SAP Commerce Cloud, data transformation might be necessary: this should be accounted for while executing your data migration.

 To ensure the data is copied correctly, the source and target databases must be on the same schema, meaning the same code version.

-This phase also defines which environments will be involved in the data and media migration and the specific timing of the migration of each of these environments.
+This phase defines which environments will be involved in the data and media migration and the specific timing of the migration of each of these environments.
 The typical setup involves three environments (Development, Stage, and Production).
 However, every customer is different, and the need to migrate fewer or additional environments may exist.
 For example: